Clorisyuxw/Payroll_HRIS_Integration_Project/README.md

 Developed an end-to-end Payroll & HRIS Integration simulation project using PeopleSoft HR, TimeFiler, PayGlobal and Tableau.

 The project processed 18,810 attendance transactions across 200 employees, performed payroll validation and exception handling, generated payroll-ready outputs for PayGlobal migration, and delivered management reporting dashboards to support payroll decision-making.
+The project also demonstrates how payroll reporting and validation outputs can support payroll managers and HR stakeholders in identifying payroll risks, monitoring payroll readiness, and supporting data-driven decision-making.

 ## Dashboard